 - Transfer the batter from the mixing bowl to the loaf pan and smooth down evenly.

-- Sprinkle a handful of pumpkin seeds over the top.
+- Sprinkle a handful of pumpkin seeds (pepitas) over the top.

-*Canned pumpkin purée is the easiest pumpkin to use, but if you can’t get canned pumpkin purée you can make it yourself – put peeled and cubed pumpkin in the oven on a parchment lined baking tray, as is, don’t add any spices or oils, and bake for 30 minutes at 390°F (200°C).
-I have also done it at 350°F (180°C) but the higher temperature seems to produce a slightly drier result which is good for this.
-Then either mash it with a potato masher or put it in the food processor and purée it like that.
-If it’s a bit ‘wet’ then put it in a strainer for a few minutes so any excess water can drip off.
+*Canned pumpkin purée is the easiest pumpkin to use, but if you can’t get canned pumpkin purée you can make it yourself – put peeled and cubed pumpkin in the oven on a parchment lined baking tray, as is, don’t add any spices or oils, and bake for 30 minutes at 350°F (180°C).
+Let it cool and then purée it in the food processor.
+Let it stand in a sieve over a bowl to let any excess water drip off.

 - Cuisine: Vegan